Parton distributions confront LHC Run II data: a quantitative appraisal: Methodological framework

 The interpretation of the agreement of theoretical predictions with experimental data, as quantified by the value of the $\chi^2$, requires some care.
 As discussed in Ref.~\cite{Kassabov:2022pps}, an inaccurate determination of experimental uncertainty correlations, in otherwise very precise data, may result in an ill-conditioned experimental covariance matrix, which leads in turn to anomalously large values of the $\chi^2$.

 A metric to measure the conditioning of an experimental covariance matrix was introduced in Ref.~\cite{Kassabov:2022pps}, see, in particular, Eq.~(26).
 This was defined as the inverse of the smallest singular value of the experimental correlation matrix, and called condition number $Z$.
-The value $(\sqrt{2}Z)^{-1}$ was then demonstrated to quantify the amount by which experimental correlations need to be determined to ensure that the $\chi^2$ remains stable, namely that it does not vary by more than one standard deviation, $\sigma_{\chi^2}=\sqrt{2/n_{\rm dat}}$.
-A large value of $Z$ therefore indicates a dataset for which small variations of the correlation model can potentially lead to large $\chi^2$ variations for unchanged data and theory and vice-versa.
+The value $(\sqrt{2}Z)^{-1}$ was then demonstrated to be related to the amount by which experimental correlations need to be determined to ensure that the $\chi^2$ remains stable, namely that it does not vary by more than one standard deviation, $\sigma_{\chi^2}=\sqrt{2/n_{\rm dat}}$.
+A large value of $Z$ indicates a dataset for which small variations of the correlation model can potentially lead to large $\chi^2$ variations for unchanged data and theory and vice-versa.
 In Ref.~\cite{Kassabov:2022pps} a reasonable threshold was defined to be $Z=4$.
-This value corresponds to assuming that correlations must be estimated with an absolute uncertainty of less than $0.18$.
-This means that if the correlation between two bins is estimated to be $1.00$, while its real value is $0.82$, one can expect that the $\chi^2$ deviates from one by more than $ 1 \sigma$ even if experimental data and theoretical predictions are perfectly consistent.
+This value corresponds to assuming that correlations on uncertainties of the order of a few percent, such as those that affect the LHC measurements considered in this work, be estimated with an absolute uncertainty of less than $0.18$.
+This means that if the correlation between two bins is estimated to be $1.00$, while its real value is $0.82$, one can expect that the $\chi^2$ deviates from one by more than $1\sigma$ even if experimental data and theoretical predictions are perfectly consistent.
+Note that the smaller the uncertainty, the higher the required precision with which correlations need be known to be within a $1\sigma$ variation of the $\chi^2$.
+As explicitly shown in Ref.~\cite{Kassabov:2022pps} as part of a toy model (see in particular Eq.~(29) and Fig.~3), for a 1\% (2.5\%) uncertainty, correlations ought to be known with a precision of 2\% (12\%).
+The choice $Z=4$ (the same for all experiments) should therefore be seen as a practical diagnostic choice.